ranjan010604/Dataspree/DOCUMENTATION.md

 Edge	79+	✅ Fully supported
 iOS Safari	12+	✅ Fully supported
 Chrome Android	90+	✅ Fully supported

-Troubleshooting
+🛠️ Troubleshooting
 Common Issues
-Forms Not Submitting
-Check that Formspree ID is correctly configured

-Verify internet connection

-Check browser console for errors

-Live Chat Not Appearing
-Confirm Tawk.to widget ID is correct

-Check if ad blockers are interfering

-Verify Tawk.to account is active

-Styling Issues
-Clear browser cache (Ctrl+F5 or Cmd+Shift+R)

-Check CSS file paths are correct

-Verify all assets are uploaded to server

-Neural Network Background Not Working
-Check that neuralNetwork.js is loaded

-Verify browser supports Canvas API

-Debugging
-Open browser developer tools (F12) to:

-Check for JavaScript errors in Console tab

-Verify network requests in Network tab

-Inspect elements in Elements tab

-FAQ
-How do I change the color scheme?
-Edit the CSS variables in assets/css/main.css under the :root selector.

-Can I add more pages?
-Yes, create new HTML files following the same structure as existing pages.
-Remember to update the navigation in all pages.

-How do I add new features to the home page?
-Add new feature cards to the features section in home.html following the existing pattern.

-Is this platform mobile-friendly?
-Yes, the platform is fully responsive and works on all device sizes.

-How do I set up email notifications?
-Configure email notifications in your Formspree and Tawk.to dashboards.

-Can I use my own domain for forms?
-Yes, Formspree supports custom domains on paid plans.

-How do I translate the platform to another language?
-Edit all text content in the HTML files and update the lang attribute in the <html> tag.

-Is there a way to track form submissions?
-Yes, Formspree provides analytics on form submissions in their dashboard.

-How can I customize the chat widget appearance?
-Use the Tawk.to dashboard to customize the chat widget's colors, position, and behavior.

-What if I need help with implementation?
-Contact our support team through the live chat on the contact page or email support@datasphere.com.

-For additional questions or support, please refer to the contact information on our website.

-text

-## File Structure Summary

-Your project should now have these files: datasphere/
-├── assets/
-│ ├── css/
-│ │ ├── main.css
-│ │ ├── header.css
-│ │ ├── home.css
-│ │ ├── contact.css
-│ │ └── responsive.css
-│ └── js/
-│ ├── neuralNetwork.js
-│ ├── navigation.js
-│ └── contact.js
-├── home.html
-├── contact.html
-├── dashboard.html (to be implemented)
-├── README.md
-└── documentation.md

-text

-These documentation files provide comprehensive information about your DataSphere project, including setup instructions, configuration details, customization options, and troubleshooting guidance.
+Forms not submitting → Check Formspree ID, internet connection, and console logs.

+Live chat not appearing → Verify widget ID, disable ad blockers, confirm Tawk.to/Crisp account active.

+Styling issues → Clear cache, check CSS paths, re-upload assets.

+Background animation not working → Ensure neuralNetwork.js is loaded, verify Canvas support.

+Debugging Tips
+Open browser Developer Tools (F12).

+Check Console for JS errors.

+Inspect Network tab for API calls.

+Use Elements tab to verify CSS & HTML rendering.

+❓ FAQ
+Q: How do I change the color scheme?
+A: Edit CSS variables in assets/css/main.css.

+Q: Can I add more pages?
+A: Yes, create new .html files and update navigation links.

+Q: Is the platform mobile-friendly?
+A: Yes, fully responsive.

+Q: How do I set up email notifications?
+A: Configure notifications in Formspree and Tawk.to/Crisp dashboards.

+Q: How do I customize the chat widget?
+A: Use the dashboard (Tawk.to/Crisp) to update colors, position, behavior.

+Q: How do I translate the platform?
+A: Update text in HTML files & lang attribute in <html> tag.

+Q: How do I track form submissions?
+A: Formspree dashboard provides submission analytics.

+Q: What if I need help?
+A: Contact support via live chat on contact.html or email: support@datasphere.com.